cenuno/cenuno.github.io/index.md

 *****************

+## CPS Locator Update (September 2017)

+Hi everyone.
+First off, thank you to my old professor and colleague for their advice on the CPS Locator App.
+Their feedback has pushed me to slow down on the development, and instead spend more time on the user-experience of the app.

+In the meantime, please [check out my progress for CPS Locator Version 3.0](https://github.com/cenuno/shiny/projects/1).
+I'm taking advantage of [GitHub's Project Board tool](https://help.github.com/articles/about-project-boards/).

+There's a lot of work that remains!
+Enjoy your weekend.

 ## CPS Locator (September 2017)

 ### CPS Locator: making it easier to find the right Chicago Public School for you.